MooVC/MooVC/README.md

 - Added Linq.IEnumerableExtensions.IsNullOrEmpty extension for checking if an enumerable is null or has no elements.
 - Added Linq.IEnumeratorExtensions.ToArray extension to enumerate an enumerator, returning the values as an array.
 - Added reference to Ardalis.GuardClauses, replacing the Ensure guard centric class.
-- Added support for .NET 8.0.
+- Added support for .NET 8.0 and .NET 9.0.
 - Added support for System.Text.Json serializaton through Serialization.Json.Serializer.
 - Changed ArrayExtensions.Append to accept a params array for the elements to be apended to the source array.
 - Changed ArrayExtensions.Prepend to accept a params array for the elements to be apended to the source array.